NINAnor/transformers_experiments/README.md

 This repository is to provide a detailed and simple explanation of the transformer architecture.
 The repository also contains experiments and bits of code for building and training transformer networks.

+At the moment the repo contain explanations on vanilla transformers but will include explanations on spin-off transformers such as Vision Transformers.

+## Explanations on embeddings and positional encodings

+- A [Jupyter notebook](/vanilla_transformers/1-embeddings/embdeddings.ipynb) displaying the workflow for obtaining embeddings from sentences.
+This includes tokenization of the sentence + getting the positional encodings

+- The [README](/vanilla_transformers/1-embeddings/README.md) detailing the theory behind the terms embeddings, tokenization and positional encodings

 ## Resources to understand transformers

 **Seminal papers:**